Mor-gan/Mor-gan/README.md

 ## **Who is Mor-gan**?

 Hi, My birth name Abimbola, I am a frontend developer, with experience using React.js and Next,js to build projects.
 I also have experience as a technical tutor @[Afrilearn kidscode](https://kidscode.myafrilearn.com/).
-I have worked meaning project which include Live and solo projects.
+I have worked meaningful project which include live and solo projects.

-I strongly believe in self developement, this is why I always like to acquire knowlegde always.
+I strongly believe in self developement, this is why I like to acquire knowlegde always.

 ## **What am I currently building**?